lbaeumer/jdbcspy/README.md

         1: "select * from test" (503ms + 1,0s; #=100) executed since 16:40:57.671 in DriverTest.minimal:85|JUnit4IdeaTestRunner.startRunnerWithArgs:68|IdeaTestRunner$Repeater.startRunnerWithArgs:33
     }

-The dumpStatistics method will report information gathered by the ExecutionListeners.
+The final dumpStatistics method will report information gathered by the ExecutionListeners.

     connection dump:
     [ExecutionTimeListener[